DibbayajyotiRoy/Payroll-Management-System/README.md

 The system is composed of three main components that run as separate processes:

 - **Web Server (`basics`):** The main entry point for all API requests.
 It handles HTTP requests, validation, and calls the appropriate services.
-- **Background Worker (`worker`):** Responsible for processing long-running, asynchronous tasks such as sending emails, generating reports, or processing payroll batches.
+- **Background Worker (`worker`):):** Responsible for processing long-running, asynchronous tasks such as sending emails, generating reports, or processing payroll batches.
-- **Scheduler (`scheduler`):** Manages and triggers scheduled tasks, such as running payroll on a specific date or generating monthly reports.
+- **Scheduler (`scheduler`):** Manages and triggers scheduled tasks, suchs as running payroll on a specific date or generating monthly reports.

 This separation allows for independent scaling and development of each component.